hmlongco/Resolver/README.md

 # Resolver ![icon](https://user-images.githubusercontent.com/709283/32858974-cce8282a-ca12-11e7-944b-c8046156290b.png)
 Swift Ultralight Dependency Injection / Service Locator framework

-## The Basics
+## The basics

-Resolver is a Dependency Injection system that allows you to register the objects and protocols that other objects will need during the lifetime of your application.
+Resolver is a *Dependency Injection* system that allows you to register the objects and protocols that other objects will need during the lifetime of your application.

 Here, Resolver is being asked to register the type ABCService.